-In the old TV show "Flipper," an intelligent dolphin often "saved the day" for humans living along the waters.
+There are plenty of movies and TV stories where an intelligent dolphin "saves the day" for humans living along the waters.
 A dolphin may never rescue you, but these remarkable marine animals entertain people and help researchers learn more about the aquatic world.
-Dolphins can live for decades, but health issues, injuries, predators and human activity can shorten any dolphin's lifespan.
+Dolphins can live for decades, but health issues, injuries, predators and human activity can shorten the dolphin lifespan for many of these splendid creatures.

 Dolphins: An Overview